ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+5 JavaScript Habits That Transformed My Coding Overnight - <a href="https://javascript.plainenglish.io/5-javascript-habits-that-transformed-my-coding-overnight-42655dfd661a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Asim Nasir`**

+<blockquote>Not tips habits.
+The kind that permanently rewired how I write code.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
+You’ve Used Jest.
+Now Let’s Build It From Scratch. - <a href="https://medium.com/@yash-nandvana/youve-used-jest-now-let-s-build-it-from-scratch-4cb4651fc93e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Yash Nandvana`**

+<blockquote>Every JavaScript developer has written something like this:
+Continue reading on Medium »</blockquote>

+<h3>3.
+How I Finally Understood JavaScript Closures (With One Simple Problem) - <a href="https://medium.com/@yash-nandvana/how-i-finally-understood-javascript-closures-with-one-simple-problem-ee6274626cb8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Yash Nandvana`**

+<blockquote>If you’ve been writing JavaScript for a while and closures still feel a bit magical — this article is for you.
+Continue reading on Medium »</blockquote>

+<h3>4.
 Day 1 of 72 — The Role & Mindset of a Staff Engineer - <a href="https://medium.com/@pankajdesai1911/day-1-of-72-the-role-mindset-of-a-staff-engineer-16954edcc55a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Desai`**
+✍️ **posted by `D`**

 <blockquote>What changes when you step into the room as a Staff Engineer — and how to think like one.
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>5.
 Your First Line of JavaScript: What’s Really Happening - <a href="https://medium.com/@sumitgundawar3/your-first-line-of-javascript-whats-really-happening-62e0775e99c5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Sumit Gundawar`**

 <blockquote>Variables, types, and the event loop explained simply.
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>6.
 7 JavaScript Concepts That Finally Made Everything Click for Me - <a href="https://javascript.plainenglish.io/7-javascript-concepts-that-finally-made-everything-click-for-me-a46bcf6f221b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mahad Nadeem`**

 <blockquote>After years of confusion, these ideas connected all the dots
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
+<h3>7.
 Java 8 Features Explained: Lambdas, Streams & Functional Interfaces with Real Examples - <a href="https://medium.com/@veligodunaveenkumar/java-8-features-explained-lambdas-streams-functional-interfaces-with-real-examples-ae53d5856b6d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Veligodunaveenkumar`**

 <blockquote>Java 8 Features Explained in Depth: Complete Guide for Modern Developers
 Continue reading on Medium »</blockquote>

-<h3>5.
-Java Reborn: How Spring Boot 4 + Project Leyden Delivers Go-Level Performance in 2026  - <a href="https://meetcyber.net/java-reborn-how-spring-boot-4-project-leyden-delivers-go-level-performance-in-2026-8e30606772a3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jaytech`**

-<blockquote>From slow startups to lightning-fast native apps-Spring Boot enters the cloud-native fast lane
-Continue reading on MeetCyber »</blockquote>

-<h3>6.
-7 JavaScript Projects You Can Build Today That Will Impress Any Recruiter - <a href="https://medium.com/codetodeploy/7-javascript-projects-you-can-build-today-that-will-impress-any-recruiter-26175f20e8b8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Asim Nasir`**

-<blockquote>Zero fluff, real output, your portfolio will instantly look senior-level.
-Continue reading on CodeToDeploy »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>